What is Counseling?

 - Veteran Counseling Locations – serving members of the military and their families with behavioral health care.
 Some options are affiliated with the VA and some are not, or keep counseling records separate.

-- Private Practice – typically for-profit; mental health professionals with their own offices and who set their own schedules
+- Private Practice – typically for-profit; mental health professionals with their own offices and set their own schedules

 - Telehealth Mental Health Services – online or phone-based counseling provided by a mental health professional